HLR/DomiKnowS/docs/QUERY.md

 Class **DataNodeBuilder** builds Data Graph consisting of DataNodes during the learning process based on the sensor context update.

-Each sensor has its previous context dictionary replaced with the object of DataNodeBuilder class which also implements Dictionary interface but overloads its methods.
+Each sensor has its context dictionary implemented with the object of DataNodeBuilder class which also implements Dictionary interface but overloads its methods.
 It creates Data Graph based on sensors' context update.

-The primary used overloaded method is:
+The overloaded method:

 ```python
 __setitem__(self, key, value)
 ```

+updates the created DataNode with information submitted to the dictionary by the sensors.

 The *key* is assumed to consists of three parts: *<graphPath> <conceptOrRelationName> <attributeKey>*.